Personal Experience

 What I'd Tell Someone Considering It

-Just go.
-Stop reading about it (after this page, obviously), stop analyzing whether it's right for you, and just sign up.
+For me, the best move was to stop reading (after this page, obviously) and stop analyzing whether it was right for me.
+I just signed up.
 The intellectual understanding of Vipassana is worth nothing compared to the experiential understanding.

-It will be hard.
-You will want to quit.
-Days 2–4 are genuinely rough.
-But if you commit to staying the full 10 days and following the instructions, you will leave with something valuable — not because anyone told you so, but because you experienced it yourself.
+It was hard.
+I wanted to quit.
+Days 2 to 4 were genuinely rough.
+But staying the full 10 days and following the instructions left me with something valuable, not because anyone told me so, but because I experienced it myself.

 That's the whole philosophy of Vipassana: don't take anyone's word for it.
 Practice and see for yourself.